 - Speak the language of business value and prepare an ROI analysis.

 - Provide a dispassionate analysis of alternative solutions or taking a “do nothing” approach to the supply chain resilience and risk management challenges and the consequences of not pursuing resiliency investments.

 - Converge on a risk value standard that is based on revenue impact and avoid arguments about the probability of disastrous events occurring or how to value things like brand impact.
-Provide best- and worst-case revenue impact scenario and mitigation cost estimates that can be compared against established risk tolerances so that decisions can be made using a consistent process.
+Provide best- and worst-case revenue impact scenarios and mitigation cost estimate that can be compared against established risk tolerances so that decisions can be made using a consistent process.